 Draw an Interactive Layer

 Once you close the Floor dialog, you can click on the floor plan and open the OfficeR&D Designer.
-To start sketching out the floor plan, click the Design button with the paintbrush icon in the upper right.
+To start sketching the floor plan, click the Design button with the paintbrush icon in the upper right.
 The next step is to Measure the floor plan.
 This will put your floor plan in perspective.

 If you must change the measurement units of your space from sq.m (EU/metrics) to sq.ft (US/imperial) or vice versa, check out this article.